-Especially apologizing for your mistakes!!!
+Especially apologizing for the mistakes that you made!!!
 Okay, so we know they weren't intentional.
-They were accidents, like how one kid accidentally hit another kid in his hand with a plastic mallet because she was aiming for the humongous plastic blow-up ball he had on his lap.
+You didn't intentionally make those mistakes.
+They were accidents.
+For example, one kid accidentally hits another kid in his hand with a plastic mallet because she was aiming for the plastic blow-up ball that was next to him.
 You, know, an accident! =^)

 Sorry, we found some errors...

 The errors pop at the bottom when you compile: